Pavan2419/LOGO-DESIGN-MOCKUP/README.md

 Domain:Figma App Development
 Duration:Dec17th,2024 to Feb2nd,2025
 Mentor:NEELA SANTHOSH KUMAR
-# README
-# README

-## Project Title: RescueRide - Ambulance Booking App
+## Project Title: LOGO DESIGN MOCKUP
 ### Description:
 This project showcases the branding and mockups for **RescueRide**, an innovative ambulance booking app designed for doorstep emergency services.
 The aim is to create a strong, recognizable brand identity that reflects trust, reliability, and quick response during medical emergencies.